weiping-playnext/Zenject/Documentation/Signals.md

 ### Binding Signals with BindSignal

-As mentioned above, in addition to being able to directly subscribe to signals on the event bus (via `SignalBus.Subscribe` or `SignalBus.GetStream`) you can also directly bind a signal to a handling class inside an installer.
-This approach has advantages and disadvantages compared to directly subscribing in a handling class.
+As mentioned above, in addition to being able to directly subscribe to signals on the signal bus (via `SignalBus.Subscribe` or `SignalBus.GetStream`) you can also directly bind a signal to a handling class inside an installer.
+This approach has advantages and disadvantages compared to directly subscribing in a handling class so again comes down to personal preference.

 The format of the BindSignal command is: